HLT-ISTI/hlt-isti.github.io/_projects/autorship.md

 # title: Autorship Analysis
 title: NLP Applications

-description: Techiniques for various tasks suchs as Autorship Analysis and Text Classification
+description: Techiniques for downstream tasks such as Autorship Analysis and Text Classification
 # Computational Approaches to Autorship Analysis

 people: